Shooting Blanks?

 Always be Cautious!

-Bottom line?
+The bottom line?
 In most cases, these emails are either spam or your contact has a virus.
-So do your contact a favor and email them to give them a heads-up.
+So, do your contacts a favor and email them to give them a heads-up.
+Start a new email to make them aware.

 Ask them if they know if their virus software is up to date.
-For example, when was the last time was an entire system scan?
-Then, of course, they will want to run one just to be safe.
+For example, when was the last time an entire system scan was performed?
+Of course, they will want to run one just to be safe.